encukou/py3c/doc/source/index.rst

 Project info
 ============

-The py3c library is available under the MIT license.
+The py3c library is available under the MIT license, except capsulethunk.h, which is (as part of Python documentation) available under the PSF license.
 This documentation is available under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
 May they serve you well.